mustapha-essalih/spring-blog-app/README.md

-I've designed and implemented a comprehensive Spring Boot blog application utilizing JPA for data persistence, secured by Spring Security alongside JWT (JSON Web Tokens) for authentication and authorization.
+I've designed and implemented a  Spring Boot blog application utilizing JPA for data persistence, secured by Spring Security alongside JWT (JSON Web Tokens) for authentication and authorization.
 The application features distinct user roles:

 User Authentication and Registration: Implemented user login and registration functionalities, ensuring secure access to the system.